-When comparing the association between Dst to e' average, significant inverse correlations were noted in anteroseptal, apical and middle segments (B between -20.8 to -15.2, p<0.008) and in the average of all LV segments (B=-14.9, p=0.045).
-When comparing the association of Dst and E/e' average, significant positive correlations were seen in the lateral, posterior and basal segments (B between 12.1 to 20.2, p<0.04) as well as the average of all segments (B=19.2, p=0.024).
-These associations show that poorer diastolic function by common measurements, is associated with longer diastolic time.
-(Table 2)
+When comparing the association between Dst to e' average, significant inverse correlations were noted in average, anteroseptal, apical and middle segments.
+When comparing the association of Dst and E/e' average, significant positive correlations were seen in average, lateral, posterior and basal segments (Table 2).

-Using logistic models to assess the predictive ability of the relative change between the various diastolic strain parameters in T2 and T1, the only Dst measurement that was able to show significant prediction capabilities for significant GLS reduction, was the one for the basal segment time (OR 1.09 for every 1% increase in basal diastolic time, p=0.03, supplementary Table-S1).
+Using logistic models to assess the predictive ability of the relative Dst change from T1 to T2, the only measurement that showed significant prediction capabilities for significant GLS reduction, was the basal segment time (OR 1.09 for every 1% increase in basal diastolic time, p=0.03, Table 3).
 Therefore, we continued investigation of this predictor only, in a multivariate fashion.

-After construction of a multivariate logistic regression model of significant GLS reduction between T3 and T1, with covariates of relative basal Dst change between T2 and T1, relative GLS reduction between T2 and T1, baseline cardiac risk factors, cardiotoxic cancer therapy used and cardioprotective medication used, and application of a model selection algorithm as described in the methods section we ended up with a final multivariate model that included relative change in basal Dst, relative change in GLS, hypertension, hyperlipidemia and Pertuzumab therapy.
-Of those, the only significant predictors were the relative change in the basal Dst (OR 1.3 per 1% change, p=0.022, and Pertuzumab treatment (OR 159.1, p=0.035).
-(Table-S2)
+After construction of a multivariate logistic regression model of significant GLS reduction between T1 and T3, with covariates including baseline cardiac risk factors, cardiotoxic cancer therapy and cardioprotective medication, we ended up with a final multivariate model that included relative change in basal Dst, relative change in GLS, hypertension, hyperlipidemia and Pertuzumab therapy.
+Of those, the only significant predictors were the relative change in the basal Dst (OR 1.3 per 1% change, p=0.022) and Pertuzumab treatment (OR 159.1, p=0.035).
+(Table 4)

-The predictive ability of basal Dst for significant GLS reduction between T3 and T1 was moderate with a Youden index of 0.38 and an AUC of 0.732 (95% CI 0.523-0.940).
-When building a ROC curve for the prediction of the multivariate logistic model, predictive ability was better with a Youden index of 0.8 and an AUC of 0.950 (95% CI 0.888-1) (p for AUC comparison = 0.05, Fig. 2).
+The predictive ability of basal Dst for significant GLS reduction between T1 and T3 was moderate with a Youden index of 0.38 and an AUC of 0.732 (95% CI 0.523-0.940).
+When building a ROC curve for the prediction of the multivariate logistic model, predictive ability was better with a Youden index of 0.8 and an AUC of 0.950 (95% CI 0.888- 1) (p for AUC comparison = 0.05, Fig. 2).
 The net reclassification index (NRI) for basal Dst added to the multivariate logistic model was 0.48 (95% CI of 0.10 to 0.0.86) composed of a positive NRI of 0.50 (95% CI 0.12 to 0.87) and a negative NRI of -0.02 (95% CI -0.08 to 0.00) showing that adding the basal Dst to the multivariate model was overall significantly beneficial to its predictive ability.